getsolus/solus-site.github.io/content/blog/2019-03-19-solus-4-released.md

 #### Icon Tasklist

+{{< altimg "2019/03/budgie-10/IconTasklistPopover.jpg" >}}

 Budgie 10.5 provides a massive upgrade to the IconTasklist applet.
-Our new IconTasklist has improved application detection to more consistently group applications and introduces a brand new IconTasklist popover experience.
+Our new IconTasklist applet has improved application detection to more consistently group applications and introduces a brand new IconTasklist popover experience.

-{{< altimg "2019/03/budgie-10/IconTasklistPopover.jpg" >}}

 This new popover design enables you to: